mjheitland/tfaurora/README.md

 * create a key pair "IrelandEKS" in eu-central-1 and download the private key file "IrelandEKS.pem"<br>
 (with Terraform: use ssh-keygen if you do not have a private key in ~/.ssh/id_rsa)

-* deploy one jumpbox in every subnet to allow database connection tests
+* deploy one jump box in every subnet to allow database connection tests

 ```
 cd 3_compute